THE DARLINGTON TOWN MISSION

 The Mission would like to thank the following organisations and individuals:

-Bondgate Methodist Church for hosting a wonderful afternoon tea and service.
+Bondgate Methodist Church for hosting a wonderful afternoon tea and service, our Annual Service and AGM.

-Churches of various denominations for the support they give to the work of the Mission and other organisations and individuals who have supported us financially.
+Churches of various denominations for the support they give to the work of the Mission and individuals who have supported us financially.

-Harrowgate Hill Methodist Church who hosted a January cheer up party which provided a chance for our Friends to catch up with each other after Christmas and where they were entertained by a choir from the Disclosure and Barring service.
+Harrowgate Hill Methodist Church who hosted a January cheer up party which provided a chance for our Friends to catch up with each other after Christmas.

 Haughton Methodist Church for hosting the Mission’s Carol Service and providing tea afterwards.